QuTech-Delft/cQASM-spec/docs/standard_gate_set/multi_qubit/mq_MS.md

 ## Description

 The Mølmer-Sørensen, or MS, gate is a two-qubit gate.
+It is a maximally entangling gate, most commonly used in ion-trap quantum computers.

 ## Properties

+- Perfect Entangler (maximally entangles specific product states);
+- Maximum Entangling Power over all uniformly random product states;
-- Ising gate
+- Ising gate.

 ## Representation